Sage

 The above Delphi code also works unchanged in Tusk, and prints the same value.

-Accessing Global Identifiers
+Accessing Topmost Identifiers

 x := @Sqrt(@Abs(x) - @Ln(y) * @Pi);